 Treatment for Diabetic Retinopathy and Related Conditions

 If you have diabetes, it is important to monitor your eye health for diabetic retinopathy and other common health concerns that can impact your vision.
-At the Arizona Eye Institute & Cosmetic Laser Center, Dr. Emilio M. Justo provides regular exams and advanced diagnosis for diabetes-related eye conditions.
-He also offers a full range of treatments to protect your eyesight.
+At the Arizona Eye Institute & Cosmetic Laser Center, Dr. Emilio M. Justo and his talented Medical Optometrists Dr. Mark Yates and Dr. Emily Marsh, provide regular exams and advanced diagnosis for diabetes-related eye conditions.
+Our team of experienced providers also offer a full range of treatments to protect your eyesight.
 If you suffer from diabetes, it is important to be proactive about your eye health.
 To undergo a screening for diabetic retinopathy and other conditions, schedule an exam at our Phoenix practice today.

 Diabetic Eye Exams